xcyang17/IPRS_UKB/README.md

 ## Tutorial
 ### Individual-level PRS generation
 The individual-level PRS can be generated using our shared PRS weights at [Zenodo](https://zenodo.org/) via [PLINK 2.0](https://www.cog-genomics.org/plink/2.0/).
-The following is an example
+The following is an example:
 ```{bash}
 $ plink \
     --bfile PATH_TO_BFILE_WITHOUT_EXTENSION \